Acadia Healthcare Company, Inc.

 Cash vs Debt

-The company holds $158.5M in cash, though total debt stands at $2.69B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+Acadia Healthcare Company, Inc. carries $2.69B in total debt against $158.5M in cash reserves — debt is roughly 17.0x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 Free cash flow is running at -$216.9M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 ROE of -41.0% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 4.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $2.61B (2022) to $3.31B (2025), reflecting a 27% increase over the period.

+ACHC's low beta indicates it tends to be less volatile than the broader market, which may suit investors seeking more stable price behavior.
 Acadia Healthcare Company, Inc. carries a heavier debt load relative to its cash position, which introduces financial risk that investors should weigh.
 Negative free cash flow means the company is currently spending more than it generates, which may require future fundraising or debt if the trend continues.
 No single metric tells the full story.
 Reviewing ACHC's risk profile alongside its fundamentals and technical indicators provides a more complete picture.